-Weekly quizzes, learning activities, vlogs/comments, speech uploads, and peer and self-evaluations are due by 11:59pm Central Standard Time on Sunday of that week.
+Weekly quizzes, learning activities, group video, speech uploads, and peer and self-evaluations are due by 11:59pm Central Standard Time on Sunday of that week.
 Late work will not be accepted.
 The only exception that will be made will be for extended illnesses or a death in the family.
 In such instances, you must submit verifiable and official documentation to your instructor (e.g., a doctor's note indicating an extended illness or extenuating circumstance).
 Technological issues are not an excuse for late work.
 Do your assignments, quizzes and speeches early to ensure you have time for any issues that might arise.

+If you are not present on your in class speech day, you may receive a 0 for the speech.
+Come to any other speech days ready to give your speech, and if there is time, you may be allowed to speak.
 Turn in any written work for partial credit.
 If you miss any of the online assignments, there is a chance for you to make them up.
 If you miss a weekly test, 2 times this semester, you can email me to request a repost of that test and I will repost it for you for 2 days.
 After you have used your 2 reposts, all other tests missed will receive a 0.
 If you miss a weekly online activity, you can go in at any time and complete the activity, but you will loose 10 points each week until it is done.
-You will sign up for speech days one to two weeks before a speech is due.
-If you miss on your speech day, come to the other speech days ready to give your speech.
-If we have time in class on those other speech days you will be able to get up and give your speech, and this is first come first served.
-If we end up with no time for you to give your missed speech, you will receive a 0, but you can turn in your written work for partial credit.